Am I on the right track?

-The thing we must all remember is that when we plan, we tend to underestimate the efforts and resources needed to complete a task, especially if the task is new and in unfamiliar territory.
-As you got excited by your vision and set your annual goals, as the months pass by you might realize that your initial assessment was overly optimistic.
+We must all remember that when we plan, we tend to underestimate the efforts and resources needed to complete a task, especially if the task is new and in unfamiliar territory.
+You got excited and motivated by your vision and your annual goals at the start of the process, but as the months pass by, you might realize that your initial assessment was overly optimistic.

 That’s okay.
 It happens quite often, especially when you do this for the first time.
 The quarterly review allows you to capture significant deviations from your plan.
 The monthly review is another chance to catch things before they escalate.